breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 [Click me to see the full file!](https://github.com/breuerfelix/reactStarter-WebpackHotMiddlewareExpressJs/blob/master/client/index.js)

-This code snippet needs to be added after the `render()` function in our react-app.
+This code snippet needs to be added after the `render()` function in our React app.
 It accepts hot-reload requests from the browser.

 ```javascript